project-ncl/gradle-manipulator/guide/groovy.md

 ### Developing Groovy Scripts

-To make it easier to develop scripts for both GME (this project) and [PME](https://github.com/release-engineering/pom-manipulation-ext) an example project has been setup.
+To make it easier to develop scripts for both GME (this project) and [PME](https://github.com/release-engineering/pom-manipulation-ext) an example project has been set up.
 The [manipulator-groovy-examples](https://github.com/project-ncl/manipulator-groovy-examples) provides a framework to develop and test such scripts.

 **Note**: To debug Groovy scripts, while it is possible to use a debugger on the CLI for those scripts with invocation point `FIRST`, for those scripts with `LAST` it is not possible to run the CLI _and_ debug on the Groovy script.
-Instead run Gradle directly and invoke the plugin like
+Instead, run Gradle directly and invoke the plugin like

     gradle
     --no-daemon